 At Hipcamp, we’re committed to accessibility, diversity and inclusion.
-So whether you are using the website or mobile application to book a stay, or are staying at the listing of your choice, Hipcamp and Hosts are committed to providing you the highest level of service they can.
+So whether you are using the website or mobile application to book a stay, or are staying at the site of your choice, Hipcamp and Hosts are committed to providing you the highest level of service they can.

 To that end, we have created the following policies to improve the Hipcamp experience for Hipcampers with accessibility needs.